thisiskyle/vim/README.md

 # Kyle's Vim Pack

-This pack utilizes vim8's built in package manager and requires not vimrc at all.
+This pack utilizes vim8's built in package manager and requires no vimrc at all.
+Which makes it easier to install this without having to move files around.
-All my changes that you would normally find in a .vimrc are located in the ```pack/ke-vim-pack/config/plugin/config.vim``` All the other plugins are basically just little helper functions that I use to make some tasks easier.
+All my settings that you would normally find in a .vimrc are located in the ```pack/ke-vim-pack/config/plugin/config.vim``` All the other plugins are basically just little helper functions that I use to make some tasks easier.